Importance of RPA Metrics

-Before investing in process discovery to identify candidate automation projects, process improvement teams begin collecting information about problems, and types of improvement needed in their early discussions with the process owner.
-That is where the capture of metrics actually begins.
+Before investing in process discovery to identify candidate automation projects, process improvement teams begin collecting information about problems and types of improvement needed in their early discussions with the process owner.
+That's where the capture of metrics actually begins.

 Process discovery feeds into a preliminary automation plan.
-That is accompanied by a metrics model that describes how the impact of improvements will improve process performance.
+That's accompanied by a metrics model that describes how the improvements will impact process performance.
 All of this combines to create a business case, which includes costs and benefits to the process owner.
-Ideally, there is some type of return on investment calculation looks at the costs of the improvements, how long it takes to deliver a positive benefit, and what the return will be over a 2-to 3-year period.

 Measurement is used as soon as the automation project begins to track progress.
-And once in production, process intelligence tracks how well the automation works in production to ensure any problems or changes required receive immediate attention.
+And, once in production, process intelligence tracks how well the automation works to ensure any problems or changes required receive immediate attention.

-As applications are deployed in different ways–in the cloud, on-premises, hybrid, and delivered as a mobile app, it's important to make a new assessment of automation opportunities to determine how else RPA can be used to drive value into the business.
+As applications are deployed in different ways — in the cloud, on-premises, hybrid, and delivered as a mobile app — it's important to make a new assessment of automation opportunities to determine how else RPA can be used to drive value to the business.
 Skills in business value measurement are critical to making the case for automation across increasingly complex deployment scenarios.

 Implementing automation metrics

-Aside from RPA health metrics, which should be ingrained in your RPA system, business value measurements focusing on the key metrics needed to maintain project and program ROI should be a goal.
+Aside from RPA health metrics, which should be ingrained in your RPA system, the goal should be business value measurements focusing on the key metrics needed to maintain project and program ROI.